 - Fostering a shared drive to improve the reach, quality and impact of teams

 The Network offers:

-- Two face-to-face events each year
+- A number of face-to-face events each year

 Later this year we will begin a series of webinars on areas of shared interest.
 Anyone working within a team can join in – clinical and non-clinical staff.

 The Parent-Infant Foundation provides free software and support to any specialised parent-infant relationship team in the UK to enable the collection of relevant data about their service.
 The Foundation data portal tracks bespoke output and outcome data that statutory or off-the-shelf data management systems often miss.